 If you are a Japanese national looking to get the US CPA title, you are at the right place.

-First of all, let me tell you that I am an international student myself who got my CPA while working in Hong Kong (within 9 months of preparation) — I have been there, and I’d love to share my first-hand experience with you.
+Let me tell you that I am an international student myself who got my CPA while working in Hong Kong (within 9 months of preparation) — I have been there, and I’d love to share my first-hand experience with you.

 You may be glad to know that the application procedure is the same regardless of where you are from.
 To get qualified for the CPA license, candidates generally need to fulfill the “3E” requirements: